 The AP8300SD was introduced for individuals and corporations needing to handle light twins and smaller turboprop aircraft.

-LEKTRO introduced the largest electric towbarless tug ever produced, the AP8950SD.
+LEKTRO introduced the largest electric towbarless tug ever produced at that time, the AP8950SD.
 Capable of handling aircraft up to 180,000 lbs, it was built to meet the needs of airlines flying narrowbody jets and corporations that used large jets such as the Boeing Business Jet (BBJ) or Airbus Corporate Jet (ACJ).

 LEKTRO became the preferred tow vehicle for nearly every regional airline in North America.
 Sales for LEKTRO's aircraft tugs increased nearly 50%.
 Additionally, LEKTRO was named Oregon's Exporter of the Year